benjaminthhansen073-pixel/THH-HUB-MM2-7272723667482834823482374823758738472834787562387423758728374/README.md

             coin
         )

-    if not belowReached
+    if not reachedBelow
         or not coinExists(coin) then

         return false
     end

-    local coinPosition =
-        coin.Position

-    local upReached =
+    local reachedCoin =
         smoothFarmMove(
-            coinPosition,
+            coin.Position,
             coinFarm.verticalSpeed,
             1.5,
             coin
         )

-    if not upReached then
+    if not reachedCoin then
         return false
     end